MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 ### Unit of measure as variant

 Shopify doesn't support multiple units of measure.
-If you want to sell same product as for example piece and set and use different prices or discounts, you need to create unit of measure as product variants.
+If you want to sell the same product as, for example, piece, and set and use different prices or discounts, you must create units of measure as product variants.

-Shopify connector can be configured to export units of measure as variants, or import variants as units of measure.
+You can configure the Shopify connector to export units of measure as variants, or import variants as units of measure.

-To enable this capability use the **UoM as Variant** and **Variant Option Name** fields in the **Shopify Shop Card**.
-The fields are hidden by default; use personalization to add them to the page.
+To enable this capability, use the **UoM as Variant** and **Variant Option Name** fields on the **Shopify Shop Card** page.
+The fields are hidden by default.
+To add them to the page, use personalization.

 **Unit of measure as variant remarks**

 * When dealing with matrix of variants, for example Color and UoM and you want to import products into [!INCLUDE[prod_short](../includes/prod_short.md)], you should set *Item No. + Variant Code* in the **SKU Mapping** field and make sure that **SKU** field in Shopify has same value for all units of measure and include both item no. and variant code.
-* In [!INCLUDE[prod_short](../includes/prod_short.md)] availability is calculated per item/item variant and not by unit of measure.
-It means same availability will be assigned to each variant representing unit of measure (with respect to **Qty. per Unit of Measure**), that can lead to cases when avaialble quantity in Shopify is not accurate.
-Example: Item that is sold in PCS and Box of 6.
-The inventory in [!INCLUDE[prod_short](../includes/prod_short.md)] is 6 PCS.
+* In [!INCLUDE[prod_short](../includes/prod_short.md)], availability is calculated per item/item variant and not by unit of measure.
+It means the same availability is assigned to each variant representing the unit of measure (with respect to **Qty. per Unit of Measure**), that can lead to cases when available quantity in Shopify isn't accurate.
+Example: Item that is sold in PCS and Box of six.
+The inventory in [!INCLUDE[prod_short](../includes/prod_short.md)] is six PCS.
 Item exported to Shopify as Product with two variants.
-Once inventory sync executed the inventory level in Shopify will be 6 for varaint PCS and 1 for variant BOX.
-Buyer can explore only store and see that product is available in both options and place order for 1 BOX.
-The next buyer will see that BOX is not avaialble, but there are still 6 PCS.
-This will be fixed with the next inventory sync.
+After inventory syncs, the inventory level in Shopify is six for variant PCS and one for variant BOX.
+The buyer can explore the store and see that product is available in both options and place an order for one BOX.
+The next buyer can see that BOX isn't available, but there are still six PCS.
+The value will update with the next inventory sync.
-* You won't be able to add Unit of measure option to existing products with variants (specific result depends on other setting, like **SKU Mapping**).
+* You can't add a unit of measure option to existing products with variants (specific result depends on other settings, such as **SKU Mapping**).

 ### URL and Preview URL

 An item added to Shopify or imported from Shopify might have the **URL** or **Preview URL** populated.
-The **URL** field will be empty if the product isn't published to the online store—for example, because its status is draft.
-The **URL** will be empty if the store is password protected—for example, because this is a development store.
-In most cases you can use the **Preview URL** to check how the product will look once published.
+The **URL** field is blank if the product isn't published to the online store—for example, because its status is draft.
+The **URL** is empty if the store is password protected—for example, because it's a development store.
+In most cases, you can use the **Preview URL** to check how the product looks when you publish it.

 ## Run item synchronization